 Your HTML Email is Just One Giant Graphic

-We don't recommended using just a single graphic as your email content.
-Most email programs block the automatic downloading of images by default, so your recipients will initially see a blank email and will either delete it immediately or even report you for spam.
-As a general guideline, we recommend having a ratio of 80 percent text to 20 percent images.
+Most email programs block the automatic image downloads by default, which could cause your recipients to delete your email or even mark it as spam.
+As a general guideline, we recommend a ratio of 80 percent text to 20 percent images in a campaign.
 However, all spam filters use different criteria for what is a healthy balance of graphics and text.
 Use our Inbox Inspector to test your content to see if it could be flagged as spam.

-If you're just sending a simple invitation or promotional piece to your recipients and all it needs is a single graphic, you can still include text in the footer area.
-Your unsubscribe link, physical address, and list permission reminder all count toward the text-to-image ratio.
+If all your campaign requires is a single graphic, add text to the footer area like your unsubscribe link, physical address, and list permission reminder to help balance out the text-to-image ratio.

-Hosting Images on a Local or Private Server
+Images Hosted on a Local or Private Server

-If you do work on a staging server or network drive, the general public won't have access to those servers, so images will be broken.
-To avoid this, upload and host all images on a public server so that they display correctly in your email.
-If you don't have a public server, upload the images to our server and then link to them in your email.
+If you do work on a staging server or network drive, the general public won't have access to those servers and images will appear broken.
+To avoid this, upload and host all images on a public server so that they display correctly in your email or use the file manager to upload images and host them in MailChimp.

 You would code it like this: